Lazy-Day-Tech/TapTrack-User-Reference/docs/UI/Dialogs/NewRepairRecordConfirm.md

 val nfcManager = NfcManager(context) // Initialize NfcManager

 NewRepairRecordConfirm(
-    onCreate1 = Unit, // Placeholder for future use
     onCreate = { currentDate ->
         // Handle the creation of the new repair record },